 For young people to be able to improve their mental health, a one-size-fits all approach does not work.
 Support that is tailored to the individual is essential.
 However, too often there are barriers that can prevent young people from receiving the kind of support they need.
 Barriers like long waiting lists or overly restrictive criteria for access to statutory services.
 These can leave young people who are already traumatised in various ways in increasingly desperate and lonely situations.
 And these barriers can negatively impact upon a young person’s ability to engage even with support that is offered to them.

-Deborah Legg, Depaul’s Mental Health and Wellbeing Team Lead, works with young people to ensure all of their mental health needs are being addressed.
+Deborah Legg, Depaul UK’s Mental Health and Wellbeing Team Lead, works with young people to ensure their mental health issues are supported and addressed.
 That includes preventing mental health and wellbeing decline in the beginning, by working in a trauma-informed way.
 This also means understanding a young person’s previous experiences and supporting them to recognise specific needs they may have as a result of past or ongoing trauma:

 “We can help guide our clients, but ultimately, they know deep down what’s best for them and they know what works for them.
 What we’re doing is teasing it out with our plan, so they can take control of their own mental health and well-being.”

-Another key part of Deborah’s work is in helping young people build their resilience:
+Another key part of Deborah’s work is in helping young people build their resilience through our support services:

 “It’s not what’s wrong with you.
 It’s about what’s really strong with you – and how you can hold onto that and build on it.
 Where do you want to be in life?
 What would you like to achieve?”